Best Laptop for Engineering Students

 The best laptop for engineering students isn’t just any screen size, either.
 You need your laptop to be lightweight and portable, but you also need a screen large enough to see the details of your projects just right.

 When it comes to the ideal monitor size, it typically depends on your project.
 For professionals working in the field of design, a large screen with high resolution is best.
-You need room to see your work, so don’t waste your time on a small screen with poor resolution that can’t handle the strains of multi-tasking.
+You need room to see your work, so don’t waste your time on a workstation with poor resolution that can’t handle the strains of multi-tasking.

 Consider a 15-17” ThinkPad P Series mobile workstation with touchscreen that offers the advantages of a tablet with the capabilities of a workstation.